cmcgerty/Sofar2mqtt/README.md

 Now connect wires A and B to the two wire RS485 input of your inverter, which is marked as 485s on the image of the ME3000SP below.

 ![ME3000SP Data Connections](pics/485s.jpg)

+# Troubleshooting

+Here's what the various things on the OLED screen tell you:

+Line 1 is just the project name, nothing else.
+Line 2 will display "Connecting" during start up and lines 3 and 4 will show WIFI and MQTT getting connected.
+Line 2 also has a dot that slowly flashes, once every few seconds.
+This is when a heartbeat message is being sent to the inverter.
+If a message is read from the inverter that fails the CRC checksum, line 3 will display "CRC-FAULT".
+This could be caused by a loose or bad RS485 wire or by unsupported features.
+If no response is received to a heartbeat message, lines 3 and 4 show "RS485 ERROR".
+This could be caused by disconnected or revered RS485 wires.
+During start-up, line 4 shows the Sofar2MQTT software version.
+Check that you have the latest version at [https://github.com/cmcgerty/Sofar2MQTT](https://github.com/cmcgerty/Sofar2MQTT}
+In normal operation, line 2 shows "Online" which indicates that both WIFI and MQTT are still connected.
+In normal operation, line 3 shows the inverter run state, Standby, Charging, Discharging etc.
+In normal operation, line 4 shows the power in W in or out of the batteries when charging or discharging.